Volatility vs Predictability – Four Core Principles for Holistic Airport Operational Planning

 A catalyst for a better future

 By working together through shared technology built on advanced science, airports and their partners can simulate, forecast, and stress test plans holistically.
-Self-learning scoring models that adjust to real-time dynamics and data will further help optimise decision making against evolving priorities – improving operational readiness, whatever the situation.
+Self-learning scoring models that adjust to real-time dynamics and data will further help optimise decision-making against evolving priorities – improving operational readiness, whatever the situation.

-James Williamson, CEO at Veovo and Martin Bowman, Director Aviation Digital Assets at Deloitte, recently ran a Webinar for International Airport exploring how airports can beat the uncertainty and flex operations with the help of dynamic forecasting to support physical distancing and smooth passenger journeys.
+James Williamson, CEO at Veovo and Martin Bowman, Director Aviation Digital Assets at Deloitte, recently ran a webinar for International Airport exploring how airports can beat the uncertainty and flex operations with the help of dynamic forecasting to support physical distancing and smooth passenger journeys.

 James also discussed the concept of the Total Airport Score: The ability to generate an optimal plan based on an airport’s priorities and test scenarios to support smarter operational decision making against that plan, now and as priorities evolve.